Kim-Antao/StayFit/README.md

 Try to submit the form with user details not present in the database and verify that a relevant error message appears.
 Try to submit the form with all inputs valid and verify that the success message appears.

+**Review form:**
+Try to submit the required fields with no data and verify that an error message is displayed.
+Try to submit the form with star value less than 1 and more than 5.
+Try to submit the form with all inputs valid and verify that the success message appears.

 **Checkout form:**
 Try to submit the required fields with no data and verify that an error message is displayed.
+Try to submit the form with incorrect coupon code and verify that an error message is displayed.
 Try to submit the form with incorrect bank details and verify that an error message is displayed.
-Try to submit the form with incorrect coupon code and verify that an error message is displayed.
+Submit with correct values, check if the order goes through and the grand total passed to stripe matches the one displayed on success page

 **Add product:**
 Try to add a product with required field left blank and verify that the appropriate message appears